Groups, Orders, and Dynamics: The Space of Left-Orders

 \begin{small}\begin{ejer} Prove that the only convex subgroups of \esp $\mathbb{B}_{n}$ \esp for both the $D$-order and the $DD$-order are \esp $C^{0}\!:=\! \mathbb{B}_{n}$, \esp $C^{1}\!:=\!\langle a_2,\ldots,a_{n-1} \rangle\!=\! \langle \sigma_2,\ldots,\sigma_{n-1} \rangle$, \ldots, $C^{n-1}\!:=\!\langle a_{n-1} \rangle \!=\! \langle \sigma_{n-1} \rangle$ \esp and \esp $C^n\!:=\!\{id\}$. \end{ejer}\end{small}

 Let us emphasize that assuming Theorem \ref{thm-DD}, we can follow the arguments above backwards and retrieve the Dehornoy's order on $\mathbb{B}_n$.
-(Details to the reader.)
-A more conceptual approach to this phenomenon was proposed by Ito in \cite{ito-1}, and it is developed in the next
+(The details are left to the reader.)
+A more conceptual approach to this phenomenon was proposed by Ito in \cite{ito-1}, and it is developed in the next exercise.